 Over the next few months, Johnson helped implement and train the newly formed inbound sales team to focus on rapid response.
 Adding new tools to the sales tech stack took the team to the next level.

-Adding to the sales tech stack
+Optimizing the sales tech stack for lead response time

 After extended research, Johnson and Chris Hays, DiscoverOrg’s head of sales operations, identified two areas where the team was losing prospects: booking demos, and responding quickly to web leads.